SviatlanaHodzina/BlazeStoreProject/README.md

 + Test status reporting.

 P.S.
-About test-cases:
-All test methods in ContactModalWindowPageTest.java are verified and the results are put in the uploaded here folder

-Test Results with failed test-cases in class ContactModalWindowPageTest.
+Here are Test Results with failed and passed tests in the relevant folders.
-Other test cases are going to be verified in the following process